rorycaraher/no-deploy-fridays/README.md

 # No Deploy Fridays

-A GitHub Action that blocks deployments on Fridays, on holidays you configure, and — the part people usually forget — on whichever day becomes the *actual* last working day of the week once holidays are taken into account (e.g. Thursday, when Friday is a holiday).
+A GitHub Action that blocks deployments on the *actual* last working day of the week.

 ## Why